neelchauhan/www.neelc.org/content/posts/centurylink-fiber-ad.md

 increases for the supposed "fiber optic" future that never came.
 On top of that, in 2001
-[the FCC adopted a 75/25 accounting rule](http://irregulators.org/irregulators-big-win-we-freed-the-states-from-the-fcc/), which let the ULECs put in expenses for their other lines of businesses as local service expenses.
+[the FCC adopted a 75/25 accounting rule](http://irregulators.org/irregulators-big-win-we-freed-the-states-from-the-fcc/), which let the ILECs put in expenses for their other lines of businesses as local service expenses.
 This lets ILECs claim wired service is "unprofitable" while giving a free ride to unregulated businesses like wireless, tech, entertainment, et al, and on top of that getting more deregulation.